giuliamoscoso/giuliamoscoso/README.md

 ### Hi!
-I'm Giulia and here are some things about me and my work 🕺🏼
+I'm Giulia and here are some things about me and my work 👩🏼‍💻
-- 🔭 I’m currently working on my final paper
+- 🔭 I’m currently working with Node.js and TypeScript
-- 💬 Ask me about computer vision and digital image processing in Python
 - 📫 Reach me on my: [Email](19deoligi@gmail.com) or [LinkedIn](https://www.linkedin.com/in/giuliamoscoso)
-- 😄 Pronouns: Ela/Dela - She/Her